-Masks are required and will be provided is a suitable mask is not being worn by any staff or students.
+Masks are required for indoor occupancy and will be provided if a suitable mask is not being worn by any staff or students.
 We evaluate the need for PPE (such as gloves, goggles, and face shields) as required by CCR Title 8, section 3380, and provide such PPE as needed.

-We evaluate the need for respiratory protection in accordance with CCR Title 8 section 5144 when the physical distancing requirements are not feasible or maintained.
+We evaluate the need for respiratory protection in accordance with CCR Title 8 section 5144 if an outbreak occurs.